apache/doris-website/versioned_docs/version-2.1/ecosystem/doris-kafka-connector.md

 ## Type mapping
 Doris-kafka-connector uses logical or primitive type mapping to resolve the column's data type.
-</br>Primitive types refer to simple data types represented using Kafka connect's `Schema`.
+<br />Primitive types refer to simple data types represented using Kafka connect's `Schema`.
 Logical data types usually use the `Struct` structure to represent complex types, or date and time types.

 | Kafka Primitive Type     | Doris Type |